Transgender rights in the United Kingdom: Hate crimes

-According to the Home Office, in the year ending March 2024, police in England and Wales recorded 140,561 hate crimes of which 4,780 of the crimes had hatred based on by transgender identity recorded as a motivating factor.
+According to the Home Office, in the year ending March 2024, police in England and Wales recorded 140,561 hate crimes of which 4,780 of the crimes had hatred based on transgender identity recorded as a motivating factor.
 This represented a fall of 2% compared to the previous year's figures.

-Many incidents go unreported.
-The Government Equalities Office's National LGBT Survey found that 88% of transgender respondents did not report the most serious incidents of hate crime they experienced, often due to concerns about being taken seriously or fear of further discrimination.
+Many incidents go unreported: the Government Equalities Office's National LGBT Survey found that 88% of transgender respondents did not report the most serious incidents of hate crime they experienced, often due to concerns about being taken seriously or fear of further discrimination.

-The Crown Prosecution Service (CPS) recognises hate crimes based on transgender identity and can apply for enhanced sentencing in such cases.
-However, challenges persist in ensuring that victims feel supported and that offenders are held accountable.
+The Crown Prosecution Service (CPS) recognises hate crimes based on transgender identity and can apply for enhanced sentencing in such cases; however, challenges persist in ensuring that victims feel supported and that offenders are held accountable.

-Advocacy groups like Stop Hate UK continue to work towards raising awareness, providing support to victims, and promoting reporting mechanisms to address and reduce transphobic hate crimes across the country.

-The Office for National Statistics has stated that it is not possible to conclusively identify transgender victims in current homicide statistics because the gender of the homicide victim is determined by the police force that records the crime, however between 2017 and 2018, the Home Office recorded 545 violent hate crimes against trans people.
+The Office for National Statistics stated that it is not possible to conclusively identify transgender victims in the existing homicide statistics because the gender of the homicide victim is determined by the police force that records the crime; however, between 2017 and 2018, the Home Office recorded 545 violent hate crimes against trans people.
 Research from the LGBTQ charity Stonewall has found that during that same period, 19% of trans people in the UK were victims of domestic abuse, compared to 7.9% of cis women and 4.2% of cis men.
+Academic research has also found an increasing trend in violence against transgender people with increased anti-transgender rhetoric in line with global trends, with hate crimes against transgender people peaking in 2023.
 YouGov polling in late 2025 showed 24% of trans adults reporting being subjected to physical violence in public spaces, 65% reporting receiving verbal abuse in public spaces, and 84% reporting feeling unsafe in the United Kingdom.